 Employees with 6 months of seniority are granted leave time of 16 hours per month.
-Office employees get an additional 16 hours of leave pay on January 1 of each year.
-Employees of Local Union No. 517M, with 6 months or more of seniority, shall be granted 5 hours of leave pay on January 1 of each year.
+Office employees get an additional 32 hours of leave pay on January 1 of each year.
+Employees of Local Union No. 517M, with 6 months or more of seniority, shall be granted 21 hours of leave pay on January 1 of each year.
 This leave time may be used to cover absences because of illness or vacation.
-Such leave may be accumulated to a maximum of 768 hours.
+Such leave may be accumulated to a maximum of 789 hours for union employees and 800 hours for non-union employees.

-On the first payday of June each year, employees are paid an amount equal to all leave accrued in excess of 576 hours as shown in the records on December 31 of the preceding year.
+On the first payday of January each year, employees are paid an amount equal to all leave accrued in excess of 576 hours as shown in the records on December 31 of the preceding year.
 Accumulated leave time is payable in full upon resignation or retirement.
-Office employees leave time is payable in full upon resignation, termination or retirement.
-As of December 31, 2020, the balance of the vested employee benefits is \$494,529.
+Office employees leave time is payable in full upon resignation, termination, or retirement.
+As of December 31, 2022, the balance of the vested employee benefits is \$518,410.